Skelewu: Live performances

 On 3 November 2013, Davido performed "Skelewu" at the "Guinness Colourful World of More" concert alongside numerous artists, including P-Square, D'banj, Wizkid, Ice Prince, Burna Boy, Olamide, Phyno, Chidinma, Waje and Tiwa Savage.
 The concert occurred at the Eko Convention Centre in Victoria Island, Lagos.
-On 17 December 2013, Davido performed "Skelewu" alongside Burna Boy at the 2013 edition of Carniriv; the festival was held in Port Harcourt at the Liberation Stadium.
+On 17 December 2013, Davido performed "Skelewu" at the 2013 edition of Carniriv, which was held in Port Harcourt at the Liberation Stadium.
 On 30 December 2013, he performed the song in front of 16,000 people who attended Calabar Rocks, a concert sponsored by the Calabar Carnival Commission.

 Track listing and remixes

 In April 2014, Major Lazer and Wiwek released an electronic remix of "Skelewu".
 The music video for the remix compiles various "Skelewu" dance clips from around the world.